halimcme/worldofpain/GRAPEVINE.md

 - Machine Zone IXWebSocket library: https://github.com/machinezone/IXWebSocket (tested w/v5.1.3)
 - Register your game at https://grapevine.haus/register/new and grab the client ID and secret to setup in your code.

+Modify GVGAME in grapevine.h to match the short name of your game as configured in Grapevine.
 Modify these files to add Grapevine support.
 Add grapevine.h to the includes section at the top of each .c file.
 * db.c:
 At the end of the free_char function: